 The self-described provider of “secure identity” products produces items like key-card readers, RFID tags, ID cards and more.
 In city documents, HID Global writes that it wants to build a manufacturing and distribution center in Austin.

 The company is offering to create at least 276 full-time jobs over 10 years – 47 before the end of 2014, and 276 by the end of 2015.
-Positions include semiconductor and electronic component assembly, printing and film developing, and warehouse and shipping jobs.
-The average proposed wage is approximately $51,000 a year, but the expected average wage of the lowest-paid 10 percent of workers is estimated at $21,000.
+Positions range from semiconductor and electronic component assembly, printing and film developing, to warehouse and shipping jobs.
+The average proposed wage is approximately $51,000 a year, but the expected average wage of the lowest paid 10 percent of workers is estimated at $21,000.
 You can read the proposed economic development agreement.

 In exchange for creating the jobs, investing at least $30 million in a new facility and meeting other requirements, the city will rebate 60 percent of HID’s real estate and personal property taxes.
-The city estimates the incentives will cost $920,576.
+The city estimates the incentives as costing $920,576.

 That's in addition to $1.9 million Texas Governor Rick Perry has offered HID from the Texas Enterprise Fund.
 It's the third time in 2012 the fund has been used in Austin.

-A presentation on the HID proposal will be made at a special meeting of the Austin City Council on Sept.
+A presentation on the HID proposal will be made at a special-called meeting of the Austin City Council on Sept.
 12 at Austin City Hall, with potential action scheduled for Sept.
 27.